 The Merced opened January 30, 1871, the oldest surviving theatre building in Los Angeles.
 The building had shops on the ground floor, the theatre on the second and living space for the owners on the top floor.
 It was also known as the Teatro Merced and Mercedes Theatre.
 The 400 seat theatre was designed by Ezra F. Kysor.

 It closed as a theatrical venue on New Year's Day 1877.
 The facade was restored in the 60s and interior work was done in the 80s.
 It sits just south of the Pico House, a historic hotel.
 Both are currently owned by the City of Los Angeles.
-After years of sitting vacant, the theatre is now the home for the city's public access television channel.
+After years of sitting vacant, it's planned that the building will be the home for the city's public access television channel.
 For more information see the page on the Merced Theatre.

 307 S. Broadway | map |

-The theatre opened in 1918 as Grauman's Theatre, soon known as Grauman;s Million Dollar due to it's reported cost.
-Albert C. Martin did the building with William Woollett as the theatre architect.
-The seating capacity is 2,345.
+The theatre opened February 1, 1918 as Grauman's Million Dollar due to its reported cost.
+Albert C. Martin designed the building with William Lee Woollett as the theatre architect.
+The seating capacity initially was 2,345.

 313 W. 8th St. | map |